btwimacarrot/btwimacarrot/README.md

-- 👋 Hi, BTW I'm a Carrot
+- 👋 Hi, BTW I’m a Carrot
 - 👀 I’m interested in programming, project managment, gaming
 - 🌱 I’m currently learning css i guess
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me on discord: btwimacarrot#0608
+- 📫 Reach me on discord: btwimacarrot#0608

 <!---
 btwimacarrot/btwimacarrot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.